-Lesley Téllez is a journalist, culinary tour expert and Mexican cookbook author living in New York City.
+Lesley Téllez is a journalist, culinary tour expert and Mexican cookbook author living in Los Angeles.
 Her book Eat Mexico: Recipes from Mexico City’s Streets, Markets and Fondas, was published in June 2015 by Kyle Books, and was an Amazon bestseller.
 In addition to writing, Lesley runs the top-rated tourism company Eat Mexico, which offers culinary walks focusing on street food, markets and local food history in Mexico City and Puebla.
 She oversees a staff of eight with frequent trips to Mexico's Distrito Federal.